-Wadi al-Hitan, or Valley of the Whales, is an incredible open-air museum in the Egyptian desert that boasts fossil remains of one of the earliest forms of a whale.
+Wadi al-Hitan, or Valley of the Whales, is an incredible open-air museum in the Egyptian desert that boasts fossil remains of one of the earliest whale forms.
 The fossils are remarkably well-preserved because of the dryness of the desert – even some of the stomach contents have remained intact.

-And you can view these fossils laying right in the sand.
-Walkways between the main fossils are laid out in the desert and there’s a small indoor museum too.
+And you can view these fossils lying right in the sand.
+Walkways between the main fossils are laid out in the desert, and there’s a small indoor museum too.

 Wadi al-Hitan is some 150 kilometers (93 miles) southwest of Cairo – though this journey includes several hours in a 4WD through the unpaved and bumpy desert sands.
 But the trek is well worth it for the experience of seeing these magnificent fossils in a protected landscape.
 The fossils include the archaeoceti, the earliest forms of whale that are now extinct.

 Wadi al-Hitan was designated a UNESCO World Heritage Site in 2005.
-And it’s like nowhere else in the world for the sheer number, concentration, and quality of these fossils.
+And it’s like nowhere else in the world for these fossils’ sheer number, concentration, and quality.

-The park is a protected area and it’s one of the best things to do in Fayoum.
-Most visitors and tour groups usually camp in Fayoum and take the trip to Wadi al-Hitan from there.
+The park is a protected area, and it’s one of the best things to do in Fayoum.
+Most visitors and tour groups usually camp in Fayoum and travel to Wadi al-Hitan from there.

 White Desert National Park, Egypt